nixworks/public/news/2011/03/1/README.md

 ##### civil war
 ### [Al-Jazeera reports that forces supporting Muammar Gaddafi have bombed targets in the Libyan city of Misrata. ](/news/2011/03/1/al-jazeera-reports-that-forces-supporting-muammar-gaddafi-have-bombed-targets-in-the-libyan-city-of-misrata.md)
-_Context: Al-Jazeera, Libya, civil war, Muammar Gaddafi, Misrata_
+_Context: Al-Jazeera, Libya, civil war, Misrata, Muammar Gaddafi_

 ##### anti-government protests
 ### [2011 Omani protests: A fourth day of protests take place, with security forces firing into the air in an attempt to disperse protesters. ](/news/2011/03/1/2011-omani-protests-a-fourth-day-of-protests-take-place-with-security-forces-firing-into-the-air-in-an-attempt-to-disperse-protesters.md)